What world do we want? TED Talks answers

 Finally, Aleix Puig told how he managed, with perseverance and attention to new opportunities, to quickly reorient his business plan by starting VICIO:

-"Perseverance always trumps talent.
-And it is the most difficult value to find in people.
-When things go wrong, most people throw in the towel."
+“Perseverance always surpasses talent.
+And it is the most complex value to find in people.
+When things go wrong, most people throw in the towel.”